 Labiaplasty, labial reduction, and vaginal rejuvenation, are procedures for improving the appearance of the external female genitalia.
 The labia are folds of skin surrounding the vulva.
 The size, color, and shape of labia are different in every woman due to a variety of reasons.
 These include changes as a result of childbirth, sexual intercourse, aging, and other events.
 The labia may become enlarged and elongated, causing discomfort, hygiene, and psychological issues.
 The goal of the procedure is to relieve discomfort and obtain a more attractive appearance of the female genitalia.

 Who gets Labiaplasty?

 Women undergo labiaplasty for both cosmetic and functional reasons.
 These include chafing, interference with sex and athletic activities.
 Some women are born with large labia, while other women develop labial enlargement.
 Causes include mechanical irritation from sexual intercourse, masturbation, childbirth, infection and inflammation.
 Another common reason is asymmetry of the labia.
-Women often present with one lip of the labia minora larger than the other.
+Women often present with one lip of the labia minora larger or longer than the other.
 The goal of the procedure is to match the smaller side as closely as possible, creating balance and symmetry.